adilbelhachemi/adilbelhachemi/README.md

 - 👋 Hi, I’m @adilbelhachemi
 - 👀 I’m interested in Go / Node.js / svelte
-- 📫 you can contact me by email at adil@belhachemi.me
+- 📫 you can contact me at adil@belhachemi.me

 <!---
 adilbelhachemi/adilbelhachemi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.